bcbio/bcbio-nextgen/docs/contents/configuration.rst

 - ``singlecell_quantifier`` Quantifier to use for single-cell RNA-sequencing.
   Non-academic users without a kallisto license should choose ``rapmap``.
   Supports ``rapmap`` or ``kallisto``.
+- ``cellular_barcode_correction`` Number of errors to correct in identified cellular barcodes.
+Requires a set of known barcodes to be passed with the ``cellular_barcodes`` option.
+Defaults to 1.
+Set to 0 to turn off error correction.

 smallRNA sequencing
 ===================